earthly/website/blog/_posts/2022-04-11-write-for-us.md

 ---
 Do you love writing about software development?
 Write for Earthly and you'll get access to a larger audience and we'll pay you.

 Eathly's blog gets tens of thousands of visitors each month and is a respected source of developer information.
-It frequently shows up on the front page of [hacker news](https://news.ycombinator.com/from?site=earthly.dev) and receives thousands of visitors from google each day.
+It frequently shows up on the front page of [Hacker News](https://news.ycombinator.com/from?site=earthly.dev) and receives thousands of visitors from Google each day.

 ## Process
 <!-- markdownlint-disable MD029 -->